Berlin-Pankow (electoral district): Geography

 Berlin-Pankow is located in northern Berlin.
 As of the 2021 federal election, it comprises the Pankow borough excluding the area of Prenzlauer Berg east of Prenzlauer Allee.

 History

 Berlin-Pankow was created in 2002 and contained parts of the abolished constituencies of Berlin Hohenschönhausen – Pankow – Weissensee and Berlin Mitte – Prenzlauer Berg.
 In the 2002 through 2009 elections, it was constituency 77 in the numbering system.
-Since the 2013 election, it has been number 76.
+In the 2013 through 2021 elections, it was number 76.
+From the 2025 election, it has been number 75.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Wolfgang Thierse of the Social Democratic Party (SPD) from 2002 to 2009.
 Stefan Liebich of The Left won the constituency in 2009, and was re-elected in 2013 and 2017.
-Stefan Gelbhaar won the constituency for the Greens in 2021.
+Stefan Gelbhaar won the constituency for the Greens in 2021, and was succeeded by fellow Green Julia Schneider in 2025.